k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 A deployed LU has a green circle next to its name in the Project Tree.
 Otherwise, for example while making changes in its content, the circle turns gray.

-Additionally, you can look at the 'Deployment Status' at the bottom status bar and see whether all LUs are deployed.
+Additionally, you can look at the 'Deployment Status' in the bottom status bar and see whether all LUs are deployed.
 When hovering over it with the mouse, a tooltip appears, implying which LUs are not deployed.

 The below illustration shows the Project Tree, where all LUs - except 'Web Services' - appear with a green circle, indicating that they are deployed.
 A similar indication exists in the bottom status bar.